fedusiv/feditor/README.md

 Newest SDL2 can be obtain via homebrew(brew), but after that it has issue with linking glibc and using pthread.

 Project has cmake scripts to search for sdl libs.

+###On Windows:

+Most intuitive platfrom to build )))0)

+* Instal Visual Studio Compiler and all these stuff.

+* Install mingw.
+(You may try to do it with cl.exe or how it's called default compiler.
+I failed)

+* Download SDL2 release smth like SDL2-devel-2.28.5-mingw.zip from official github repo https://github.com/libsdl-org/SDL/

+* Extract it to c:\\Libs\\SDL2 (folder with sdl files should be called SDL2, not SDL2-bla-lba-version-number) Or you can change it in the cmake file

+* Do the same for SDL-ttf from https://github.com/libsdl-org/SDL_ttf and install to c:\\Libs\\